 Please refer to the fees and charges page for further details.

 The Transition program consists of a small group of students that run through an introductory program with the class chaplain.
-The program is designed to help students settle into a new environment; connect with staff and peers; and develop a customised educational pathway and the tools to start on that journey.
+The program is designed to help students settle into a new environment; connect with staff and peers; develop a customised educational pathway; and access the tools to start on that journey.

 Alta-1 has specific Transition intake dates throughout the year which every student must complete before integrating into the main classroom.